 As you can see, you may actually be able to save more each year for your retirement as a self-employed dentist.

 Each of the plans above has different requirements for matching the contributions of your employees.
-So the size of your practice will help you decide which self-employed retirement plan is the right one for you.
+So the size of your practice will help you decide which self-employed retirement plan you should enroll in.

 Dentist retirement plans when you work for the government or a nonprofit

 - 403(b) plan.
-Only available to employees of public school and tax-exempt organizations.
+Only available to employees of public schools and tax-exempt organizations.
 Similar to 401(k) plans in most regards but may offer faster vesting.

 - 457 plan.
 Typically only available to state and government employees.
-Dentists under 50 can contribute up to $19,000 per year.
+Dentists under 50 can contribute up to $20,500 per year as of 2022.

 Both these plans receive the same tax treatment as a 401(k) plan.
 Your contributions are made pre-tax and result in an income tax deduction.